The need to print something is currently increasing. It is no surprise that printers have become a necessity in households, offices, and businesses.

 What is a Printer?

-Printer capabilities in printing continue to evolve, from black and white printing, full color printing, to the current 3D printers that are gaining popularity.
+The device’s capabilities in printing continue to evolve, from black and white printing, to full color printing to the current 3D printers that are gaining popularity.

-The printing media have also evolved, no longer limited to paper, but now printers can print on various materials such as plastic, glass, metal, wood, and even textile fabrics.
+The printing media have also evolved, no longer limited to paper, but now these devices can print on various materials such as plastic, glass, metal, wood, and even textile fabrics.

-The basic function of a printer is to convert digital data into physical form on paper or other media.
+The basic function of this device is to convert digital data into physical form on paper or other media.
 Here are the general principles of how it works:

 - Receiving data: Receiving data containing files to be printed from other devices via cable, WiFi, or Bluetooth.